reihunter360/project-valkyria-irc/documentation/README.txt

 - Fixed a bug with the Aztec-GoldCoin accessory and gave its absorb effect a bit of a boost.
 - Fixed a bug in which it was possible to cover a non-existent character, thus causing errors that would freeze the bot.
 - Fixed a bug with AOEs being used on players in PVP in which it would hit the user and miss some other players.
+- Fixed the skill list so hopefully lines won't be cut off/not display everything.
+- Fixed a bug in which players could purchase more HP and TP than would be allowed by the maximum set limit.
+- Fixed a bug in which players could purchase invalid techniques if they didn't spell them right.
+- Fixed a bug in which sometimes all of an item would be consumed when used.
+- Fixed a bug with mana wall not working right when a non-heal magic tech would heal a target.

 Again, this isn't everything.
 Be sure to read the versions.txt in the documentation folder for a full list of everything